zanuka/nav-commander/navpi/usb-swap-drive.md

     sudo nano /etc/fstab

 When file is opened in nano, add the following line:

     /dev/sda1 /usbdrive ext4 defaults,nofail 0 1

 _Note: the 'nofail' mount option tells Raspbian to ignore this entry if the USB drive is not plugged in_

-ctrl + O to `WriteOut` the file, then press Enter, then ctrl + X to close Nano
+ctrl + O to `WriteOut` the file, then press Enter, then ctrl + X to close nano

 ### Make sure drive is not mounted
     sudo umount /dev/sda1